tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Array Cheatsheet

-In the following, the annotations beginning with `:` after each parameter describe its type and again at the end of each function to describe its return type.
+In the following, the annotations beginning with `:` describe the type of each parameter and the return type of the function.
 The array `a` has elements of type `U`, and `U=>V` is the type of a function with input parameter type `U` and return type `V`
 (Note: these are not correct [TS annotations](/typescript1), but an informal “shorthand”)